joysticktv/joysticktv.github.io/streamer_support.md

 Adding a moderator is simple!
 From your stream settings page, you can click [Moderators](https://joystick.tv/stream-moderators), then type in the username of the person you want to make a mod.

 > Moderators must be `verified` users that follow you.

+## Media Library

+Every streamer has access to their own private [Media Library](https://joystick.tv/media) on Joystick.
+This is where you can upload any images you may use; for example, profile photos, emotes, or sexy photos; or any videos you you'd like to show to your community such as short clips, or highlights of past streams.

+All media uploaded must be approved by Joystick staff before you can use it for your purposes.
+Media that is reviewed must follow our strict guidelines for what is allowed and what isn't.

+* All media must adhere to our [Community Guidelines](https://joystick.tv/community-guidelines).
+* All media can only contain individuals approved on your account.
+They must either have a stream approval, or be invited through [Stream Invites](https://joystick.tv/stream-approvals/invite).
+* Profile picture, online, and offline banners must be labled as "SFW" (safe for work).
+More info below.
+* Emotes should be smaller in size, and square.
+See emotes below.
+* Images must be in the formats `.jpg`, `.jpeg`, `.png`, `.gif`.
+* Videos must be in the formats `.mkv`, `.mp4`, `.mov`.
+* Images should never be larger than 20MB in size.
+* Videos should never be larger than 3GB in size.

+> We are moving to a tiered media system, and increasing video size for streamers.
+This guide will be updated once that is available.

+### SFW vs NSFW

+It may seem a bit counterintuitive that a site based around "NSFW" (not safe for work) content would even have a policy for what constitues "SFW" or not.
+We do this for a few reasons; one of which is reducing what adult based content is displayed while users are logged out.
+This also gives users the ability to capture images of our home page to post on other social media sites without the fear of being banned.
+We feel that we can create a healthy balance between what other non-adult-based sites do, and full on porn sites.

+When reviewing media, we will mark each media as "SFW" or "NSFW".
+When you're selecting your profile image from your media library, you will only be allowed to choose from the images that have been marked as "SFW".

+Here's a noncomprehensive list of what we may look for to mark images as "NSFW".

+* Bare chests, nipple, areola, including see-through tops.
+* Genitalia.
+* Bare and/or spread butt cheeks.
+* Erections, outlines, or "prints".
+* Adult toys designed to look like human anatomy.
+* Drawings, digital or CGI of any of these items.

+> If we are ever unsure, we will tend to mark as NSFW as a fallback.

+### Emotes

+Emotes are images used in your chat to help express emotion.
+As a streamer you have the ability to upload your own custom emotes.
+Subscribers of your stream are allowed to use your emotes on any live stream chat on Joystick.

+Emotes are allowed to be NSFW, but as with all media, they must be approved first before you can use them.

+For the optimal emote image, a `.gif`, or transparent `.png` work the best.
+The file dimensions should be between `64x64` and `250x250` with a max filesize of 1MB.

+You can have a max of 50 emotes.

+### Posts and DMs

+With your uploaded content, you can create Posts, or send Direct Messages (DMs) for users to purchase your content using tokens.
+This is a chance to earn additional money when you're not streaming.
+Set your locked price, or give away teaser content for free!

+### VODs

+VODs (videos on demand) are videos of your previously recorded streams.
+These videos are only accessible to users that subscribe to you.

+> We are currently reworking our VODs system, and will update this guide once that is available.